kyung-lee-official/nestjs-control-panel/README.md

 -   [x] Seed.
 If a user accesses the sign up page, the sign up page should send a `GET /auth/isSeeded` request to check if at least one user exists, if at least one user already exists, return `{ "isSeeded": true }`, frontend then redirects to the sign in page.
         If frontend sends a `GET /auth/seed` request, check if at least one user exists, if at least one user already exists, return `400` bad request.
         If no user exists, create a new user, `email` saved as lower case.
 Create an `admin` role, assign the role to the user.
 Create an `everyone` group, and assign the user as the group owner.
-Create a `default` role, any newly created user will be assigned to this role.
+Create a `default` role, any newly created user will be assigned to this role and can't be removed from it.
 -   [ ] Sign up a new user, `email` saved in lower case, `CREATE_USER` permission required， and assign the user to the `everyone` group.
 -   [x] Users must sign in to apply any operations after the server is seeded.
 -   [x] Check if sign-up is available